theSC/RaspicoolerMon/README.md

 # RaspicoolerMon

-This project is being created to monitor coolers remotely using arduino minis and a rasberry pi.
+This project is being created to monitor coolers remotely in professional kitches using Arduino Minis and a Rasberry Pi.

+Features:
+-Wireless communication between Arduinos and Raspberry Pi using NRF24L01s (WIP) -Outside weather
+-RSS feed display (Feed title and top three headlines) -Cooler tempuratures and humidty using DHT22s (WIP) -Kitchen tempuarte and humidty using DHT22s (WIP) -.csv logging (WIP)
+-MySQL logging (WIP)
+-Pushbullet notifications (WIP)
+-Live website HUD (WIP)

+Setup:
+Open raspicoolermon.py in your favorite text editor and change the directory for the coolermon.log and RSS feed

 The wiring for the LCD is as follows:
 1 : GND